-Indian Trail to Host Car Show and Toy Drive - NewsBreak
+Indian Trail to host Car Show and Toy Drive - NewsBreak

 WBTV

-The couple was back in court for the first time in over a year, where the two pleaded guilty to ALL charges.
-Authorities are investigating the cause of the gas leak.
-The North Carolina department of transportation is hoping to come up with a few solutions.
-Charlotte mom turns her...

-Masked teen steals woman’s car at gunpoint at Rock Hill grocery store, police say
+Masked teen stole car at gunpoint, led officers on chase in Rock Hill, police say

-ROCK HILL, S.C.
-(QUEEN CITY NEWS) — A 17-year-old was arrested Wednesday night after police said he stole a woman’s car at a grocery store in Rock Hill and fled from officers, according to the Rock Hill Police Department.
-Authorities said a woman told officers that around 9:48 p.m., a person wearing a mask pulled […]
+ROCK HILL, S.C. — A 17-year-old is facing multiple charges after police said he stole a woman's car at gunpoint outside a Walmart Neighborhood Market in Rock Hill Wednesday night.
+Rock Hill police responded to a reported armed robbery at the Walmart Neighborhood Market on Cherry Road a few...

 Comments / 0